 Those warnings you see can’t provide any insight into the risk (or probability) that a product contains traces of an allergen because there are no guidelines for how they should be worded and when they should be used.

 Likewise, the absence of such a warning does not mean the product is safe from containing traces of the allergen.

 SnackSafely.com can help you in two ways.
 If you are concerned about peanuts, tree nuts and/or the Top 8 allergens, you can consult the Safe Snack Guide – our continuously updated guide to foods (not just snacks) – and stick to the items with green symbols.
-These items are from manufacturers that specifically market their products as free of peanuts, tree nuts, and (in the case of the green checkmark) or the Top 8 allergens (denoted by a green 8 symbol.)
+These items are from manufacturers that specifically market their products as free of peanuts and tree nuts (in the case of the green checkmark) or the Top 8 allergens (denoted by a green 8 symbol.)
 And you can click any such entry to see details of how that product is manufactured with respect to the 11 allergens we track.

 Here is an example of a typical Allergence listing: